mhahsler/CS7320-AI/HOWTOs/working_on_assignments.md

 <!-- #region -->
-# HOWTO Work in Assignments
+# HOWTO Work on Assignments

 You can either download individual assignment notebooks or clone the complete repository using
 ```